 If a blouse fits in the bust or hips, but it’s too large in the shoulders use this the alteration.
 Learn to alter shoulders on a blouse for a custom fit.

 If your shoulders are more narrow than the blouse or jacket, then you can alter shoulders on a blouse to fit better by bringing the shoulders or sleeves in.
 This is one of the sewing and alterations you can do yourself!

 I found this beautiful embroidered blouse at the thrift store, and I fell in love with it.
 I put it on, and I liked the looser fit of the bust and the hips.
-Unfortunately, it was too wide for my shoulders, and I needed to fix it.
+Unfortunately, it was just a bit too wide for my shoulders, and I needed to fix it.

 This tutorial is for a blouse or jacket that fits your bust, waist, or hips well with only fit issues in the shoulder area.

-I do not recommend this tutorial for a blouse or jacket that is much larger than your body.
-There are too many other details on the blouse that would have to be fixed or altered to make it look good.
+I do not recommend this tutorial for a blouse or jacket that is multiple sizes larger than your body.
+There are too many other details on the blouse that would have to be fixed or altered to make it look like it fits you.

 Set-In Sleeve vs Dropped Sleeve